Section A: Switching from the Graduate Visa to Skilled Worker Visa

 - the job meets the relevant minimum salary threshold or the ‘going rate’ for the job, whichever is the higher

-- they can speak English at level B1 (intermediate)
+- they can speak English at level B2

 - the financial maintenance requirement is met

-The English language requirement will be automatically met where the applicant has an academic degree taught in English awarded by an approved institution.
+The English language requirement will be automatically met where the applicant holds a UK degree, or an overseas degree confirmed by Ecctis as equivalent to a UK degree and taught in English.

 The applicant will also be required to meet a maintenance requirement if, at the time that they apply to switch into the skilled worker route, they’ve been in the UK for less than 12 months.
 This will require proof of funds of at least £1,270 held for a 28-day period although, as their UK sponsor, you can certify that you will maintain and accommodate the applicant for at least that sum for the first month of their employment in their new job role.